Skip to Main Content

 What is [mahynd-fuhl-nis]nounThe practice of paying attention to the present moment with non-judgmental awareness.Learn More-Based Stress Reduction?

 Enter mindfulness.
-Mindfulness-Based Stress Reduction (MBSR), developed by Dr. Jon Kabat-Zinn, is a vigorously studied, eight-week stredd reduction protocol that includes meditation, mindful movement, and moment-to-moment awareness.
+Mindfulness-Based Stress Reduction (MBSR), developed by Dr. Jon Kabat-Zinn, is a vigorously studied, eight-week stress reduction protocol that includes meditation, mindful movement, and moment-to-moment awareness.
 This research-backed therapy can rewrite your stress response: Instead of reacting automatically to stressors, you learn to pause, observe, and respond with clarity.

 Kabat-Zinn describes the difference between the “automatic stress reaction” and a “mindfulness-mediated stress response.”
 In the first, you tense, ruminate, and carry tension all day.
 In the second, you notice what’s happening, breathe, and create space to choose how to respond.
 This shift, called “reperceiving,” reduces the power stress has over you.